pownjs/tips/README.md

 It is that easy.
 Once your tip is accepted it will become part of the Pown.js distribution and available for everyone to see.

+Alternatively, the following number of features are urgently required:

+* [ ] Build article index for quick searching
+* [ ] Complete the search features so it actually searches
+* [ ] Provide means for other Pown.js modules to contribute tips

 ## Why Getting Tips

 Even the best hackers forget how to do common things and need to look things up - usually online.
 Pown Tips provides a reference of common scenarios available at your fingertips.